Aleroms/santiagomorales/README.md

 - I was trying to fetch data from Firebase to bind it to my `aboutForm` but weirdly enough, I was receiving errors like ` Cannot read properties of undefined`.
 I thought maybe that it the issue was with rendering.
 Like, maybe the data _was_ `undefined` at the time of binding, so I tried resolving this by hooking into earlier lifecycle hooks.
 I originally had it on `onMounted` so I tried `onBeforeMount` but to no avail.
 I fixed this by removing the `FormKit type='group'>` component.
 I think this might be an issue with FormKit.
 The code that wacked out vue was ` :placeholder="placeholder.hero.title"`.
 After removing the group, `:placeholder=placeholder.title` worked as expected.
 What I think is weird behavior is that if I remove the binding, refresh the page, have the dom render, and _then_ bind the placeholder, it works properly.
 Like wtf?

+- whenever I got an error in my pinia store "function not found" and it was in the getter, just remove the '()'

 ## Useful Links

 - [Vue Composables](https://vuejs.org/guide/reusability/composables) - encapsulates and reuses stateful logic